-For the transmission security margin assessment, "tipping points" are evaluated for the statewide system margin and for the Lower Hudson Valley, New York City, and Long Island localities.
-In the Lower Hudson Valley and Long Island localities, the BPTF system is designed to remain reliable in the event of two non-simultaneous outages (N-1-1).
-In the Con Edison service territory, the 345 kV transmission system and specific portions of the 138 kV transmission system are designed to remain reliable and return to normal ratings after the occurrence of two nonsimultaneous outages (N-1-1-0).
-Figure 11 provides a summary of the margins for normal transfer criteria at the baseline and high demand forecasts during expected summer weather.
-Figure 12 provides a summary of the margins for normal transfer criteria at the baseline forecasts during expected winter weather.
+For the transmission security margin assessment, "tipping points" are evaluated for the Lower Hudson Valley, New York City, and Long Island localities.
+In the Lower Hudson Valley and Long Island localities, the BPTF system is designed to remain reliable in the event of two nonsimultaneous outages (N-1-1).
+In the Con Edison service territory, the 345 kV transmission system and specific portions of the 138 kV transmission system are designed to remain reliable and return to normal ratings after the occurrence of two non-simultaneous outages (N-1-1-0).
+Figure 13 provides a summary of the margins for normal transfer criteria at the baseline and high demand forecasts during expected summer weather.
+Figure 14 provides a summary of the margins for normal transfer criteria at the baseline forecasts during expected winter weather.

-Baseline and High Demand Forecast - Expected Summer Weather, Normal Transfer Criteria Margins 3,000 2,000 1,000 (1,000)(2,000)(3,000)(4,000)2025 2026 2027 2028 2029 2030 2031 2032 2033 2034 ■ Statewide Statewide High Demand ■ Lower Hudson Valley Lower Hudson Valley High Demand ■ New York City ■ New York City High Demand 🖸 Long Island High Demand Long Island
+Baseline and High Demand Forecast - Expected Summer Weather, Normal Transfer Criteria Margins 3,000 2,000 1,000 (1,000)(2,000)(3,000)(4,000)2025 2026 2027 2028 2029 2030 2031 2032 2033 2034 ■ Statewide Statewide High Demand Lower Hudson Valley Lower Hudson Valley High Demand ■ New York City ■ New York City High Demand 🖸 Long Island High Demand Long Island

-Figure 11: Statewide System Margin and Transmission Security Margins - Summer Peak
+Figure 13: Statewide System Margin and Transmission Security Margins - Summer Peak